nathanlong/rules/content/games/fig.md

 Creating a character should be like a conversation where you’re describing someone really neat to some good friends.
 As you ask questions, specific 'descriptors' should emerge.
 These special descriptors form the core of a Character's abilities.

+There are X descriptors:

+- Speciality
+- Appearance
+- Dream
+- Possession

 #### Step 1: Describe their Speciality

 **Ask: “What’s something they’re super good at?” or "What are they known for?" or "What's their special skill?"**